MikaCC/Udacity_DAND/Project 3 OpenStreetMap Data/ReadMe.md

 * [OpenStreetMap URL](https://www.openstreetmap.org/relation/111968)
 * [MapZen URL](https://mapzen.com/data/metro-extracts/metro/san-francisco_california/)

 I went to college at Berkeley and stayed aroud the bay area for a couple of years.
 San Francisco is the city I was familiar with and I miss it a lot.
-I am very interested in lookin at the data of this city and hopefully contribute to it myself.
+I am very interested in looking at the data of this city and hopefully contribute to it myself.

 # 1. Tag Overview